 - Cancer or increased in cancer risk

-So in today’s post, instead of suggesting a series of goals for you to consider, we’re covering our top 8 tips on how to reduce your exposure to low frequency EMF.
+So in today’s post, we’re covering our top 8 tips on how to reduce your exposure to low frequency EMF.

 Let’s start with the sleeping area, as it’s particularly important because we send one-third of our life sleeping.
 To minimize EMF in your sleep space, you can do the following: